Your way of parenting isn't working anymore -

 First, let's honour all the work you’ve done.

-You’ve attended parenting webinars, only to have the inspiration fizzle out after a couple of weeks.
-Or you've read some books but didn’t feel right trying to apply those generic solutions to one of the most precious relationships in your life.
+Maybe you've tried some parenting webinars or books, only to have the inspiration quickly fizzle out.
+Or you didn’t feel right trying to apply those generic solutions to one of the most precious relationships in your life.

 And let’s be honest about what needs to happen.